learn about landlord tax deductions on your return

 The first £1,000 of your income from property rental is tax-free.
 This is called your ‘property allowance’.

-You must report your rental income on a Self Assessment tax return if it’s more than £2,500 after allowable expenses or more than £10,000 before allowable expenses.
-The deadline for submitting your Self Assessment is 31st January.
+If you don’t fall under the new MTD rules, you must still report your rental income on a Self Assessment tax return if it’s more than £2,500 after allowable expenses or more than £10,000 before allowable expenses.
+For those filing a traditional tax return, the deadline for submitting your Self Assessment is still 31st January.

 For example, if you earn £40,000 from your job and make £15,000 in rental profit, your total income would be £55,000.
 This amount would exceed the higher-rate tax threshold (£50,271), so you would pay 40% tax on the £4,729 that goes above this limit.